 We all know that walking down the car seat aisle in any store can make your head spin, so here are a few things to think about before making that big decision.

-1) Do you want a rear facing only seat or convertible?
+1) Choosing a rear facing only or convertible seat

 The first thing to look for in a rear facing only seat is that it’s a front adjust model.
 This means that there is a strap at the front of the seat that adjusts the harness straps to the correct tightness.
 Rear adjust models have two straps on the back of the seat that must be tightened individually.
 They are a bit cumbersome and can make it difficult to properly tighten the harness.